Driving from Christchurch to Marlborough: What to See and Do

 From here the highway makes it way back to the coast and the drive into Kaikoura is quite simply breathtaking.
 There are lots of safe places you can pull over on the side of the road to enjoy the view and take a few photos.

-When we arrived in Kaikoura, the first thing Tourism Radio tells us to do is head to Peninsula Lookout.
+When I arrived in Kaikoura, the first thing I did was to head to Peninsula Lookout.
 I’ve seen pictures of the view from this lookout, it’s that iconic image of the turquoise water in the foreground and snow capped mountains in the background.

-After pulling myself together we realised it was lunch time and we were hungry.
+After pulling myself together I realised it was lunch time and I was hungry.
 I’d done a little research about places to eat in Kaikoura which is an area known for its delicious crayfish.
-So we took the short drive down from the lookout to the World Famous Kaikoura Seafood BBQ.
+So I took the short drive down from the lookout to the World Famous Kaikoura Seafood BBQ.

 It’s located in a small caravan on the side of the road that leads to the Fyfe Quay Seal Colony.
 You pick your fresh Cray from a cooler box and pay based on the weight.
-We got one whole Crayfish to share between the two of us for just NZ$40.00 which comes with garlic bread, salad and rice.
+I got one whole Crayfish (yes I am a pig, but when in Rome!) for just NZ$40.00 which comes with garlic bread, salad and rice.
 There are a few tables and chairs to sit and enjoy your meal too.
-It’s a popular place and we were lucky enough to get our order in and find a seat before another half dozen cars arrived.
+It’s a popular place and I was lucky enough to get my order in and find a seat before another half dozen cars arrived.

-We finished demolishing our lunch and continued on the road to the Fyffe Quay Seal Colony.
+I finished demolishing my lunch and continued on the road to the Fyffe Quay Seal Colony.
 The road between the main town and the seal colony hugs the coast and is lined by a boardwalk which is part of the Kaikoura Peninsula Walkway.
 The section of walkway from the town centre to the Point Kean carpark where you can view the seals is an easy 4.5km walk on mostly flat boardwalk.
-Because of our limited time we chose to drive rather than walk.
+Because of my limited time I chose to drive rather than walk.

 The first thing you will notice is the big signs warning you to stay at least 10 metres from the seals and rightly so.
 This is their personal space, and where they come to breed and raise their pups.
 It is ok to wander out from the carpark over the rocks so long as you maintain that distance for the protection of the seals and also for yourself as seals, especially the larger males, are unpredictable creatures.